alphagov/hand-signals/README.md

+# Notice of decommission

+We aim to decommission this extension by the end of 2023.

-# Occupy hand signals for Google Meet
+## Occupy hand signals for Google Meet

 ![version](https://img.shields.io/chrome-web-store/v/npkagcojnlkccpdcgokfijkbhmlkglnl)
 ![version](https://img.shields.io/amo/v/hand-signals-for-google-meet)